 Surface Brightness

 This option increases or decreases the brightness value of the light according to the size of the Emitter Object.
-Select "On" to see that brightness changes when the Emitter object is scaled.
-Select "Off" to allow brightness to remain constant, regardless of the scale of your Emitter Object.
+Enable to see that brightness changes when the Emitter object is scaled.
+Disable to allow brightness to remain constant, regardless of the scale of your Emitter Object.

 Double Sided

 This option is used to emit both sides of the Emitter Object.
-Default is "Off".
+Default is Disabled.

 Normalize

 Normalize will keep the Luminance value constant as the temperature values of the emission change.
-When it is off, the "luminance" level will change as the temperature changes.
+When it is disabled, the Luminance value will change as the temperature changes.
 According to this, in the low temperature parts of the Visible Spectrum (orange, red), the light brightness will decrease, and at the higher points (white, blue) the light brightness will increase.
-Default is "On".
+Default is Enabled.

 Sampling Rate

 The sampling rate determines how many samples will be used in the shading of the light being cast.
 In some cases, there may be more than one light in your scene, and some of them may create noise in a certain area.
 In such cases you can reduce noise by defining more samples for a given light.
 However, you may need to set the sample rate of other lights when doing this, because this option works as a "ratio".
 You can think of blackbody emissions on the scene as "sample weighting".
-In the example you see in the picture below, "Light A" has 10x more samples than "Light B".
-The default value of 1 works in most scenarios.
-It is recommended to keep the default value unless you use different lights and noisy situations.
+In the example below, which has not been denoised, "Light A" has 100x more samples than "Light B," which is far noisier.
+In most cases, the default value of 1 works well-enough, and you shouldn't need to change it unless something specific occurs in your renders.

 Visible on Diffuse